 “A fairly good take on the lowcarb/paleo/south beach tradition, including chapters on exercise.
 Pretty much reflects how I eat and has a lot of good advice, although the writing style kind of irritated me.”

 “Poorly written and very repetitive and redundant.
 It just repeats the same thing over and over throughout.
 I was hoping for a complete list of foods I could eat, the carbs in those foods, and a shopping list.
 Instead it bounces around with some foods listed in one chapter and other foods listed in another.”

 Bottom Line on Primal Diet

 The Primal Diet focuses on eating foods that are natural and unprocessed and much like those our ancestors would have eaten to help the human body reach optimal weight and health.
 Focusing on healthy fats, fruits, vegetables, and lean meats while avoiding processed foods high in sugars and carbohydrates are healthy for almost anyone, and Primal Diet is one that virtually anyone can follow.
 However, the diet may be difficult to follow and not everyone will consume all the nutrients they need for optimal health.

 We’re all for choosing a diet with healthy carbs and foods you love in moderation.
 We also believe the right program can help get that weight-loss plan working on all cylinders.

 Among the best weight-loss programs we’ve come across in the past year is Noom.
 Tons of support, human coaching and expert health articles are just a few of the perks of this program.

-To feel the difference for yourself, you can try Noom as part of a 14-day trial.
+To feel the difference for yourself, you can try Noom as part of a free trial.
 Learn More About Noom »